 In 2005, many countries, including those in the EU, planned to meet or exceed their targets under the agreement by 2011.
 Others, such as the US and China- the world’s biggest emitters- produced enough GHGs to mitigate any of the progress made by countries who met their targets.
 In fact, there was an increase of about 40% in emissions globally between 1990 and 2009.

-Why did the US not sign the Kyoto Protocol?
+Why Did the United States not sign the Kyoto Protocol?

 The US dropped out of the agreement in 2001, calling the treaty unfair because it mandated only developed countries to reduce emissions, and felt that doing so would hinder the US economy.